Ehsan-U/scrapy-patchright/README.md

 ### Software versions

-Be sure to include which versions of Scrapy, Playwright and scrapy-playwright you are using:
+Be sure to include which versions of Scrapy, Playwright and scrapy-patchright you are using:

 ```
 $ playwright --version